Crixstal/Graphic-Effects/README.md

 ## **Informations**
 ---
 The program runs in x64, Debug and Release.
+Concerning the classical shading modes, we are not sure if the results obtained for Gouraud shading and Blinn-Phong shading are correct.

 <br>